-How to: Postfix as mail relay with greylisting support
+How to: Postfix as mail relay with greylisting support using SQLgrey

 Greylisting is a very efficient technique for fighting spam and can reduce the spam messages in your mailbox by more than 90%.
 It uses the fact that most spammers only try delivering their spam-mails once, whereas real mail transfer agents (such as the ones regular e-mail service providers are using) try delivering each message up to 4-5 days before they give up.